neoml-lib/neoml/NeoML/docs/en/Python/submodules/dnn.rst

 CustomLoss
 ==========

 NeoML provides an interface for user-implemented custom loss functions.
+They must be constructed out of simple arithmetic and :ref:`py-dnn-autodiff` functions.

 .. autoclass:: neoml.Dnn.CustomLossCalculatorBase
    :members: